sohaib1khan/Automation/devops_setup_ubuntu/README.md

 - Terraform installed
 - Ansible installed
 - Docker and Docker Compose (optional, for the Docker environment)

+🔴 **IMPORTANT**: Before proceeding, ensure you update the `.secrets.tfvars` file inside the `terraform` directory with the necessary secret variables (e.g., your Proxmox credentials).

 ## Running the Project